Signed in as:

 Once children have been introduced to blending and segmenting they should be practised hand in hand as they are reversible processes.

 Letters and Sounds 00281-2007BKT-EN © Crown copyright 2007 - revisions and updates © Smart Kids - All Rights Reserved.
-Teaching site: growthecode.org
+Teaching website: growthecode.org

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.